JohnReid/Cam-Bio-Big-Data/README.md

 # Cam-Bio-Big-Data
-This repository is a directory of training available in Cambridge and nearby for basic bioinformatics processing and computational expertise in handling big data.
-The resources listed here are focused on the needs of researchers in the SOMX and PREM themes at the [MRC Biostatistics Unit](https://www.mrc-bsu.cam.ac.uk/) but should be broadly applicable to other themes and related research in other institutes.
+This repository is a directory of training resources available in Cambridge and nearby for basic bioinformatics processing and computational expertise in handling big data.
+The resources listed here address the needs of researchers in the SOMX and PREM themes at the [MRC Biostatistics Unit](https://www.mrc-bsu.cam.ac.uk/) but should be broadly applicable to other themes and related research in other institutes.

-The languages we have a particular focus on are R and python although we are aware MATLAB has many users and Julia is increasingly popular in this space.
+The languages we have a particular focus on are R and Python although we are aware MATLAB has many users and Julia is increasingly popular in this space.

 Please feel free to update the information here.
 We would appreciate your